abeeki16/TwoBitsServer/README.md

 1. Set your environment variables
 To gain access to the Plaid API, please create an account on [Plaid's Dashboard](https://dashboard.plaid.com/signin).
 To gain access to the STRIPE API, please create an account on [Stripe's Dashboard](https://dashboard.stripe.com/login).
-Once you’ve completed the signup process, then change your environment values by entering in terminal prompt:
+Once you’ve completed the signup process, then set your environment values in desired file.
+Example by default, enter in terminal prompt:

 ```
 $ vim ~/.bash_profile